Birds Florida

 Belted Kingfisher with shaggy crest, blue-gray plumage, and long pointed beak perched near water

 With Its Shaggy Crest Stocky Body And Long Pointed Bill The Belted Kingfisher Is Built For Catching Fish.
-Perched Over Rivers, Lakes, And Coastal Lagoons It Dives Headfirst Into The Water Stunning And Swallowing Its Prey Whole.
-Males And Females Look Similar Though Females Sport An Extra Rusty Band Across The Chest.
+Perched Over Rivers Lakes And Coastal Lagoons It Dives Headfirst Into The Water Stunning And Swallowing Its Prey Whole.
+Males And Females Look Similar Though Females Show An Extra Rusty Band Across The Chest Making This One Of The Most Striking Florida Birds With Long Beaks Seen Near Water.

-These Birds Are Year Round Residents In Florida Birds With Long Beaks Often Heard Before They’re Seen Thanks To Their Rattling Calls.
-They Prefer Open Water With Perches Nearby Such As Branches Or Docks From Which They Can Scan For Prey.
+These Birds Are Year Round Residents And Often Announce Their Presence With Loud Rattling Calls Long Before They’re Visible.
+Like Many Florida Birds With Long Beaks They Favor Open Water With Convenient Perches Such As Branches Or Docks From Which They Can Watch Patiently For Their Next Catch.

 Cattle Egret